John Gordon (Aberdeen MP)

-Earlier life
+Early life

 Gordon was the son of John Gordon, an Aberdeen merchant, and his wife Christian Henderson.
 During the 1680s, he was a factor at Campvere, the staple port for Scotland in Friesland.
 In 1682, he was made a burgess of Elgin.
 He continued to do business in Rotterdam until at least 1702.
 He married his first cousin Janet Gordon, whose father Alexander Gordon represented Aberdeen in the Parliament of Scotland.

 Political career

 At the outbreak of the Glorious Revolution at the end of 1688, Gordon's uncle, Alexander Gordon, was elected Lord Provost of Aberdeen and was a staunch supporter of the new king, serving as provost until 1690.
 Gordon was likewise a devout Presbyterian, and had his share in the political life of Aberdeen: he was a councillor of the burgh from 1705 to 1709, and served himself as provost from 1706 to 1708.
 He was the first to sign a loyal address from the council to Queen Anne upon the repulse of the Jacobite attempt at landing in the Firth of Forth.